 Scaled scores maintain their meaning over time so that two pupils achieving the same scaled score on two different tests will have demonstrated the same attainment.
 The standards underpinning the scale will be maintained as long as there are no large-scale changes to what the tests cover.
 The standard set in 2016 will be maintained in subsequent years.
 Schools must also provide teacher assessments for reading, writing, mathematics and science.
-The table below shows the interim teacher assessment and interim pre-key-stage standards that were used to report teacher assessments in 2018.
+The table below shows the teacher assessment outcomes that were used to report teacher assessments in 2019.